 For the pilot test, Phyl decided to look slowly for one hour at Hans Hoffman’s Fantasia hanging as part of The Jewish Museum‘s 2008 Action/Abstraction exhibition.
 It was a surprisingly powerful experience that Phil thought others should have – that it would help them learn how to look at and love art (and also get over the feeling of intimidation that many experience).

 A year later, in the summer of 2009, Phyl continued the experiment: they asked four people to go to the Museum of Modern Art in New York City and look at another small set of works, slowly.

-Participants felt invigorated – and feedback was so positive that a few months later, in October 2009, Phil organized a third test, this time featuring 16 museums and galleries in the U.S., Canada and Europe.
+That second experiment was such a success – and feedback was so positive – that a few months later, in October 2009, Phyl organized a third test with friends around the world who organized clandestine slow viewing in 16 museums and galleries in the US, Canada and Europe.

 That third test worked.
 People loved the experience of looking slowly and the host’s job as facilitator couldn’t have been easier: all they had to do was pick a few pieces of art and get out of the way.